abhi1010/hugo-abhi1010/content/post/2008-02-06-membership-and-profiler-in-asp-net.markdown

 type = "post"
 tags = ["sql"]
 categories = ["database"]
+description = "Usage of ApplicationID in membership and profiler in asp.net" keywords = ["sql", "database", "asp.net"]
 +++

 Whenever you are using Sql Membership and Profiler classes - Trying to generate reports make sure your query's WHERE clause is using "indexed" column names at least.